cancerberoSgx/short-jsdoc/Changelist.md

  * show/hide private classes & modules in index view
  * now annotation names can contain the ':' character, example: @event before:push-data
  * fix issue with beforeTypeBindingPlugins - text markings weren't working in properties and event descriptions.
+ * book view - for printing it all to a PDF